Ubuntu Server Installation

 1. **Firewall**

-* The installation configures UFW to allow only HTTP, HTTPS, and SSH
+The installer configures UFW to allow only SSH, HTTP, and HTTPS.
+Open additional ports as needed:

 ```bash